 Benefits

-• Access to Slice’s built-in customer base
+- Access to Slice’s massive built-in pizza-loving customer base

 Pros

-• Fast way to increase order volume
+- Fast way to increase order volume without a marketing team

 Cons

-• Less ownership of customer relationship
+- Less ownership of the customer relationship

 5) GloriaFood – Best Free Entry-Level Option